Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 This is the grand daddy, the only certification course rated as *hard* based on the above review(gosh he has done everything).
-On top of active directory exploitation, this is VERY defense evasion heavy, which is great because in a real Red Teaming engagement, you must be able to perform your activities without being caught by various blue team tools and software.
+On top of active directory exploitation, this appears to be VERY defense evasion heavy, which is great because in a real Red Teaming engagement, you must be able to perform your activities without being caught by various blue team tools and software.